 In addition to being connected to increased crime rates, meth can be deadly.
 In 2016, 232 people lost their lives to meth in Oregon.
 This was:

-- Almost double the amount of heroin fatalities
+- Almost double the number of heroin fatalities

 - Three times the number of methamphetamine deaths from only ten years earlier